Ex-staffer alleges he quit after 'public scolding' from MP Anna Lorck

 A fresh allegation of poor leadership culture has been levelled against Tukituki MP Anna Lorck by an ex-staffer.

+The Labour MP says she is "devastated" to hear how her former staffer felt and she was now working with an experienced leadership coach.

-Two former staffers have now spoken out on the condition of anonymity about their difficult time working for the Labour MP, Stuff reported.
+Two former staffers have now spoken out on the condition of anonymity about their difficult time working for Lorck, Stuff reported.

 Last month, a senior staffer claimed her former boss was "demanding" and "erratic" and gave her menial tasks while she was working as her executive assistant.